 For most individuals and small families, the answer to “Is $100,000 a good salary?” is a resounding “yes.”
 Cost of living and family size can affect how far $100,000 will go, but generally speaking, you can live comfortably on $100,000 a year.

 Are you hoping to make the most of your salary?
-Consider a high interest bank account like SoFi’s Checking and Savings account.
-When opened with direct deposit, you’ll earn a hyper competitive 2.00% APY and pay no monthly account fees, which can help your money grow faster.
+Consider a high-interest bank account like SoFi’s Checking and Savings account.
+When opened with direct deposit, you’ll earn a competitive APY and pay no monthly account fees, which can help your money grow faster.
 Plus, eligible SoFi accounts provide paycheck access up to two days early.
-You enjoy other rewards, like cash back on local purchases and no-fee overdraft coverage up to $50 too.
+You enjoy other rewards, like cash back on local purchases and no-fee overdraft coverage.

 What jobs pay over $100,000?